lvmeyer/ms-challenge-v2/README.md

   make start
 ```

-Use your own .env based on the .env.local we provide
+Use your own .env based on the .env.local we provide.
-Database is not provided with docker-compose
+Database is not provided with docker-compose.

 Tests